Judicial Branch Home >

-The State of Minnesota has 10 Judicial District Courts, with specific counties belonging to each District.
-The 4th Judicial District Court serves only Hennepin County and is the state's largest trial court, receiving nearly 800,000 cases each year.
-The 62 judges, 12 referees and 549 staff members strive to provide an accessible, fair, courteous, efficient and innovative system of justice.
-Learn more about courts in Minnesota.
+The State of Minnesota's 87 counties are organized into 10 Judicial Districts.
+The 4th Judicial District includes only Hennepin County.
+It is the state's largest trial court, handling over 550,000 cases in 2013.
+The 62 judges, 15 referees and 525 staff members strive to provide an accessible, fair, courteous, efficient and innovative system of justice. » Learn more about courts in Minnesota.

 The Civil Court handles a wide range of non-criminal legal matters, including cases involving contract disputes, peronsal injury, property claims, name changes, implied consent, harassments, and more.

 The Criminal Court handles cases in two locations in downtown Minneapolis, and in three suburban locations (Brooklyn Center, Edina, and Minnetonka).
-The Criminal Division includes Problem-solving and Specialty Courts focused on one case type such as DWI, Drugs, Domestic Violence and Community-related offenses.
+The Criminal Division includes Problem-solving and Specialty Courts focused on one case type such as DWI, Drugs, and Domestic Violence.

 Family Court handles cases where parties seek court intervention to solve their family issues.
 Family Court matters include divorce, paternity, domestic abuse, child custody, support and visitation.

 Housing Court handles cases involving landlord and tenant disputes.
 Housing Court is where a landlord can bring an action to remove or "evict" a tenant from a rental property, and it is also where tenants can bring a legal action to enforce their rights.

 Juvenile Court handles delinquency and child protection matters involving children under the age of eighteen (18).
 In delinquency cases, the child is alleged to have committed a violation of Minnesota law, and in child protection cases, the child's parent or guardian is alleged to have created a condition that places the child's health and welfare at risk of harm.